 Level 1: 3-5 miles of charge per hour; a standard household 120V outlet is the most affordable way to provide an overnight charge for drivers who average less than 50 miles/day.
 Level one can also be a solution for workplaces where cars are parked for many hours per day.

-Level 2: 10-50 miles of charge per hour; the go-to option for home charging, workplace and public destination stations.
+Level 2: 10-50 miles of charge per hour; the preferred option for faster home charging, workplace and public destination stations.
 Utility programs can provide funding to install residential or workplace Level 2 chargers.

 Level 3: Direct-current (DC) fast charging.
-The current generation of DC fast chargers deliver 90-170 miles worth of charge in 30 minutes – about the time it takes to get a cup of coffee and drink it or have a quick lunch.
+The current generation of 50-125 kW DC fast chargers deliver 90-200 miles’ worth of charge in 30 minutes – about the time it takes to have a quick lunch.
 Next generation fast chargers are starting to be installed that will charge future EVs with 200 miles of range in as little as 10 minutes.